 - Complete a 40-hour comprehensive mediation training program;

-- Participate as a mediator (co-mediator and solo mediator) in ten or more cases covering a minimum of 100 hours; Please note; a minimum of 10 hours out of the 100 hours must be solo or co-mediated where you are the lead mediator.
+- Participate as a mediator (lead and/or solo mediator) in ten or more cases covering a minimum of 100 hours;

 - Continue to obtain supplemental education, training and experience in areas in which they will practice;

 - Complete a requisite amount of continuing education, training, and experience every year;